helldotrs/helldotrs/README.md

 - ☕️ Your local Hacker Witch!
 - 👋 I'm first and foremost a cynical stoic - if that's an issue you are most likely not goint to enjoy my projects.
 - 👀 My computer related interests include programming and alternative keyboard hardware/layouts
-- 🌱 I'm currently learning Git, PyGame and C#.
+- 🌱 I'm currently learning Django and PyGame.
+- 💻 Comfortable working with Python and PHP.
+- 💻 Somewhat comfortable working with JS, HTML, CSS, MySQL.
+- 💻 Know the basics of Java and C#.
+- 💻 Dabbled a bit in Bootstrap, React, C++, LSL, Flash AS.
+- 💻 Aiming to learn Rust in 2022.
-- 💞️ I'm looking to collaborate on smaller PyGame or ooPython projects.
+- 💞️ I'm looking to collaborate on smaller PyGame and Python projects.
-- 💻 I'm somewhat comfortable in Python, Php, JavaScript.
-- 💻 I've also touched on HTML, CSS, Bootstrap, React, C++, Java, LSL, Macromedia AS, MySQL.
 - 📫 How to reach me ... buy me a drink n a couple o shots!

 **Please note:** If you use any of my code/files, please cred appropriately, for example: "So and so by hellmak@GitHub".
 Also send me a line telling me that and where you've used my code :)